AI in Communications Boot Camp Middle East

 All attendees receive a Certificate of Attendance from the McMaster University Master of Communications Management Executive Education program, making this not just training, but a recognised executive learning experience.

-With key insights from global brands including Spotify, Google, Papa John’s, talabat, and the International Rescue Committee, plus a full-day, hands-on executive workshop led by Alex Sévigny, PhD, APR, tenured Associate Professor of Communications Management and faculty member of the Master of Communications Management Executive Education program at McMaster University.
+With key insights from global brands including Spotify, Google, Papa John’s, talabat, du, and Amazon Saudi Arabia, plus a full-day, hands-on executive workshop led by Alex Sévigny, PhD, APR, tenured Associate Professor of Communications Management and faculty member of the Master of Communications Management Executive Education program at McMaster University.

 Why You Should Attend